tomsWebConsulting/twcsl/v7.1/Store Product Detail Dimensions/README.md

   Store Settings > Advanced > Page Header Code Injection for the store page.
   Read the code for any instructions within. **There are some caveats to using this effect.**

+* Add **[twc-spdd]** to the product description or/and text blocks in additional info. [twc-spdd] will be replaced with the product dimensions.
+You can use [twc-spdd] in multiple places.

 ## Make a Donation